matthieugaudin/minishell/README.md

 ## Project Overview

 Minishell is a simplified shell built in C as part of the 42 curriculum.
-It reproduces basic features of a UNIX shell following bash behvior.
+It reproduces basic features of a UNIX shell following bash behavior.

 ## Project Structure